Jezzffihuter2022/wangchuyao.github.io/_pages/research.md

 **[3] Bureaucrat-Expert Collaboration in Large Language Model Adoption: An Institutional Logic Perspective on China’s Public Sector**
 Second author; under review at *Technology in Society*; IF = 12.5, SSCI Q1
-- Revealed priority conflicts between bureaucratic mandates and expert-informed approaches
+- Revealed conflicts between political risk control and expert innovation in LLM adoption
-- Showed that experts shaped design while bureaucrats retained control over political boundaries
+- Showed that bureaucrats conceded on technical decisions while enforcing censorship red lines, enabling bounded expert agency

 **[4] Framing Trump in Chinese and US News: A Computational Visual Analysis**
 Sole author; under review at *International Journal of Press/Politics*; IF = 4.3, SSCI Q1